Kotlin/kotlinx-datetime/README.md

 The library is published to Maven Central.

-The library depends on the Kotlin Standard Library not lower than `1.4.0`.
+The library is compatible with the Kotlin Standard Library not lower than `1.5.0`.

 If you target Android devices running **below API 26**, you need to use Android Gradle plugin 4.0 or newer and enable [core library desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring).